PLAR Demonstration-Based Assessment

 Number of Attempts

-You have two opportunities to successfully complete the structured interview and the Interaction with the Standardized Patient.
+PLAR applicants have two opportunities to successfully complete the structured interview and the simulated patient case reviews and interactions.
 Decisions of the demonstration-based assessments are appealable in accordance with the PLAR Appeals Policy.

 Cost